flerka/personal-blog/_posts/2022-06-21-ahead-of time-compilation.md

     </PropertyGroup>
 ```

-In my [sample applications](https://github.com/flerka/aot-samples), I used my naive solution from Advent of code.

 ### Sample applications measurements
 Because one of the most significant advantage of ahead-of-time compilation is quicker app start, I decided to measure the application run from start to end.
 I didn't find how to measure this with BenchmarkDotNet, so I decided to try bash tools.
 I tried `time` and `strace -c,` but both of them didn't give the expected precision.
 As a result, with the help of [SuddenGunter](https://github.com/SuddenGunter/) and [stackoverflow](https://stackoverflow.com/a/63635704), we created a small bash script that measures execution time.
 You can find it on Github.